 Features: Native 4K resolution, 15,000-hour lamp life, HDR10 compatible

 The Optoma UHD60 packs in all the features you could want out of a 4K projector.
 This 4K ultra HD projector features an awesome 1,000,000:1 contrast ratio, which keeps bright scenes clear and dark scenes detailed, all while boasting an impressive 3000 lumen brightness rating.
 This is plenty of brightness for both dark and light viewing environments, which ensures you’ll have the best experience no matter what time of day it is.

-For these reasons and so many more, we’re naming this our best 4K projector of 2019.
+For these reasons and so many more, we’re naming this our best 4K projector of 2020.

 #2 ViewSonic PX747-4K 4K Projector – Best 4K Projector for the Money

 Features: Native 4K resolution, HDR content support, 3500 lumens

 All that aside, when you consider it’s sub-$1000 price tag, it’s easy to forgive those slight missteps to make this the best budget 4K projector you’ll find on shelves.
 The ViewSonic projector is the perfect entry point for the budding 4K projector enthusiast on a budget

 Sure, the ViewSonic may not have the best contrast ratios or deepest blacks, but when you consider the price all those minor sins are easily forgiven.
 This ultra high definition projector is a solid all-arounder for the beginner in 4K projection, someone who isn’t sure that they’re ready to drop an arm and a leg but still want to become a part of the 4K projector elite.

-BenQ HT3550 4k Ultra HD Projector – Best 4K Projector for Gaming
+#3 BenQ HT3550 4k Ultra HD Projector – Best 4K Projector for Gaming

 Features: 2200 lumen rating, 30,000:1 dynamic contrast ratio